contactozrcore/zr_logger/README.md

    ```

 3. Restart your server or use the `refresh` and `ensure zr_logger` command in the server console.

+4. Now the use of ox_lib will be mandatory as a dependency, make sure to have it installed. [ox_lib](https://github.com/overextended/ox_lib)

 ## Configuration
 Modify the `Config` table in the script to adjust logging behavior: